Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 	<img src="Images/Timing/SplitInTwoPeriods - After.png" />
 	<figcaption>Presentation with two periods, after splitting.
 Audio segment 3 and video segment 3 are shared by both periods, with the continuity signaling indicating that continuous playback with de-duplicating behavior is expected from clients.</figcaption>
 </figure>

-Issue: Which way does the continuity reference go? [#209](https://github.com/Dash-Industry-Forum/DASH-IF-IOP/issues/209)

 Depending on the segment addressing mode used, the two resulting periods may reference more segments than necessary.
 For example, if `SegmentBase` addressing is used, both periods will reference all segments as both periods will use the same unmodified index segment.
 Clients are expected to ignore [=media segments=] that fall outside the [=period=] bounds.